ykashou92/PracticalMachineLearning/index.md

 Many thanks to the authors for providing this dataset for free use.   http://groupware.les.inf.puc-rio.br/har
 Velloso, E.; Bulling, A.; Gellersen, H.; Ugulino, W.; Fuks, H. __Qualitative Activity Recognition of Weight Lifting Exercises__.
 Proceedings of 4th International Conference in Cooperation with SIGCHI (Augmented Human '13) .
 Stuttgart, Germany: ACM SIGCHI, 2013.

+## Synopsis
+In this project we are going to attempt to predict the testing dataset provided through the link above, through the training dataset also provided.

+Our first step will be to load the necessary libraries for our analysis.

+Our second step will be to read the data, partition the training dataset into 60% training and 40% validation.

+Next we need to clean it from any NA values or anomalies, and reduce it to a workable size.

+Our third step is to implement various machine learning algorithms, namely Decision Tree, Random Forest and Support Machine Vector to predic the testing dataset.

+Our fourth step is to assess the performance and accuracy of these methods.

+Our fifth and final step is to use the algorithm with the highest accuracy to effectively and accurately predict the test dataset provided.

 ***

 ## Libraries and Extras